Waterton Backcountry Camping: Top 15 Campgrounds

 3. Snowshoe

 When the snow is deep, snowshoeing is easier and more accessible.
-Snowshoeing from the Akamina parkway, drive up to little prairie day use area to snowshoe to Cameron lake, and the other best areas to snowshoe in Waterton backcountry camping are Red Rock parkway, Crandell lake, and Wishbone trail.
+Snowshoeing from the Akamina Parkway, drive up to Little Prairie Day, and use the area to snowshoe to Cameron Lake.

 4. Goat Lake

-The wildlife, wildflowers, and mountain views that are seen along the way to Goat lake are very beautiful and make it worth the journey in Waterton backcountry camping.
+The wildlife, wildflowers, and mountain views seen along the way to Goat Lake are beautiful and make the journey in Waterton backcountry camping worthwhile.

 5. Bertha Lake